Special Needs Travel Destinations And Programs

 Each day, there are more resources available for travelers with special needs, physical disabilities and developmental challenges.

-New York State, for example, is a destination that’s home to more than 1.5 million people with a variety of disabilities, prompting them to launch a special online Disability Travel in NY resource.
-N.Y.
-State attractions and amenities can be sorted so that travelers know where disabilities such as Blind/Low Vision, Cognitive/Autism Spectrum, Deaf/Hearing Loss and Mobility/Wheelchair Access are most easily accommodated.
+New York State, for example, guides more than 1.5 million disabled people with a special online Disability Travel in NY resource.
+State attractions and amenities are sorted so that travelers know where Blind/Low Vision, Cognitive/Autism Spectrum, Deaf/Hearing Loss and Mobility/Wheelchair Access are most easily accommodated.

 TSA Special Procedures for Disabilities and Medical Conditons – Know your rights when it comes to TSA Security Screenings and get the latest information about transporting medications through airport security.

-Special Needs and Disability Resources for all Families
+Special Needs Travel and Disability Resources for all Families

-If you’re a parent or caretaker of a child with special needs, here are some other resources you might find useful.
+If you’re a parent or caretaker of a child with special needs, here are some other resources.

-Cerebral Palsy Family Network – Discover a compassionate community that provides resources for transportation, recreation and other support for loved ones with Cerebral Palsy.
+Cerebral Palsy Family Network – Discover resources for transportation, recreation and other support for loved ones with Cerebral Palsy.

 Emerging Horizons – This site is a great resource, providing travel news for wheelchair users and slow walkers.
-The site also highlights destinations or resorts that focus on special needs travelers, reviewed by special needs author Candy Harrington, who has written books such as 101 Places Accessible Vacations and Barrier-Free Travel.
+The site also highlights destinations or resorts that focus on special needs travelers, reviewed by special needs author Candy Harrington.

-In addition to the resources mentioned above, most cruise companies and airlines have procedures and services to assist travelers with disabilities.
+In addition to the above resources, most airlines have procedures and services to assist travelers with disabilities.
 To ensure a more accessible experience, be sure to arrange for them ahead of time with your travel professional.
 In fact, this guide to how the airlines handle passengers with disabilities will be useful in your planning.

-For tips from an expert on how to make travel most convenient for you parents, follow our guide on Traveling With Special Needs Kids.
+For tips from an expert on how to make the most of travel, follow our guide on Traveling With Special Needs Kids.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.